HomeBlog

 Project Files: Copies your entire project into /app.

-Static Export: Runs reflex export --frontend-only --no-zip to generate static files, placing them in .web/_static.
-The API_URL is set to a default of http://localhost:$PORT unless overridden.
+Static Export: Runs reflex export --frontend-only --no-zip to generate static files, placing them in .web/build/client.
+The REFLEX_API_URL is set to a default of http://localhost:$PORT unless overridden.
 The static files are then moved to /srv.

 Final Stage